syncfusion-content/windowsforms-docs/WindowsForms/Maps/Bubbles.md

 Description</th></tr>
 <tr>
 <td>
-(From and To)</td><td>
+From and To</td><td>
 Double</td><td>
-Gets or sets the From and To values based on the ColorValuePath to the bubbles.</td></tr>
+Gets or sets the From and To values based on the ColorValuePath to the bubbles</td></tr>
 <tr>
 <td>
 Color</td><td>
 Color</td><td>
-Gets or sets the color values for a given From and To value.</td></tr>
+Gets or sets the color values for a given From and To values</td></tr>
 </table>

-The fill color of a particular bubble can be determined by its under-bound value and the color range.
-For example, consider the following color ranges:
+The fill color of a particular bubble can be determined by its under-bound value and color range.
+For example, consider the following color ranges in the below snippet.

 {% tabs %}